+PART A - to be completed by the applicant

+Full r name of child

+Date of Birth

+School you are applying for Lew Trenchard Church of England Primary School

+~

-PART A - to be completed by the applicant Full r name of child Date of Birth ool you are ying for Lew Trenchard Church of England Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
+Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 1 or those of their parents.
+2